haskell/cabal/Cabal/doc/cabal-package.rst

             bar

     Dependencies like ``foo >= 1.2.3 && < 1.3`` turn out to be very
-    common because it is recommended practise for package versions to correspond to API versions (see PVP_).
+    common because it is recommended practice for package versions to correspond to API versions (see PVP_).

     Since Cabal 1.6, there is a special wildcard syntax to help with